 Great for busy weeknights, or any night you're craving pasta, this Spicy Italian Sausage Pasta is fast, creamy and satisfying!
-With a rich tomato-based cream sauce and plenty of crumbled spicy Italian sausage, this hearty pasta is a great dinner you can make in about 20 minutes!
+With a rich tomato-based cream sauce and plenty of crumbled spicy Italian sausage, this easy pasta recipe is a great pasta dish you can make in about 20 minutes!

-A quick and easy dinner with simple ingredients, this Spicy Sausage Pasta delivers on both simplicity and tastiness.
-Whip up the creamy, tomatoey spicy sausage sauce while your pasta cooks, and in about 20 minutes, you've got a bowl of flavorful and filling pasta!
+The perfect weeknight dinner with simple ingredients and incredible flavor, this Spicy Sausage Pasta delivers on both simplicity and tastiness.
+Whip up the creamy, spicy sausage tomato sauce while your pasta cooks, and in about 20 minutes, you've got a bowl of flavorful and filling pasta!

-This pasta is clutch for busy weeknights, and is also pantry friendly and wallet friendly, with minimal ingredients!
+This creamy Italian sausage pasta is clutch for a busy weeknight, and is also pantry friendly and wallet friendly, with minimal ingredients!
+It's easily one of my favorite weeknight dinners, and a great dish the whole family will love!

 What goes into the Spicy Sausage Pasta?

-To make this easy pasta, you will need:
+To make this easy pasta dish (perfect for busy weeknights), you will need:

-- Dried basil and crushed red pepper flakes.
+- Dried basil and crushed red pepper flakes, for some classic Italian flavor, and a touch of heat.

 - Dry white wine, such as Pinot Grigio or Sauvignon Blanc.
 Stay away from anything overly sweet.
-If you like, you could also sub in a dry red wine.
+If you like, you could also sub in a dry red wine or chicken broth.

 Making the pasta

-This pasta comes together very easily any night of the week.
+This spicy sausage pasta recipe comes together very easily any night of the week.
 You'll cook the pasta while the sauce cooks, then combine everything at the end.

-First up, you'll cook your pasta to al dente, and keep a bit of the water when it's done cooking.
+First up, you'll cook your pasta to al dente in a large pot of water, and keep a bit of the water when it's done cooking.
 The pasta water will help your sauce thicken.

 Making the sauce

-While pasta cooks, make the sauce.
-Start by cooking the sausage, breaking it up as you go.
+While pasta cooks in a large pot, make the sauce.
+Start by cooking the sausage over medium heat in a large skillet, breaking it up as you go.
 Once the sausage is cooked, add the tomato paste, dried basil and crushed red pepper flakes.
-Cook, stirring occasionally for 2-3 minutes, until color deepens.
-Deglaze the pan with wine,, cooking until a majority of the wine is evaporated.
+Cook the sausage mixture, stirring occasionally for a couple of minutes.
+Deglaze the pan with wine, cooking until a majority of the wine is evaporated.

 Lastly, add the diced tomatoes, and cream.
-Once the sauce simmers a bit and thickens, stir in the pasta and reserved water, and parmesan cheese.
+Once the sauce simmers a bit and thickens, stir in the cooked pasta and reserved water, and parmesan cheese.
 Stir it up, cook a few minutes more until it's thick and glossy.
+See recipe card for full recipe.

 What kind of pasta is best for the recipe?